ba-perez/birds-eye-view/README.md

 **1. Google Earth Engine account:** If you don't have one, sign up for a Google Earth Engine account at [earthengine.google.com](earthengine.google.com).

-**2. Google Earth Engine Python API:** Install the Earth Engine Python API by following the instructions [here - WIP].

-**3. Python environment:** make sure you have an environment that can run Python scripts.
+**2. Python environment:** make sure you have an environment that can run Python scripts.
 The code in this repository was written using Visual Studio Code, which can be installed from  [code.visualstudio.com](code.visualstudio.com).

+**3. Google Earth Engine Python API:** Install the Earth Engine Python API by following the instructions [here](https://developers.google.com/earth-engine/guides/python_install).

 ## Usage